The Block season 11: Production

 Nine renewed The Block for an eleventh season in April 2015, with production commencing in May 2015.
 The season was announced as going 'back-to-basics' after ratings declines during the tenth season, seeing episodes cut from 90 to 60 minutes, fewer episodes, the eliminations will be removed and Thursday night episodes dropped.

-This former hotel is located at 5 Commercial Road in South Yarrow.
+This former hotel is located at 5 Commercial Road in South Yarra.

 Filming for the eleventh began on 15 May 2015.
 The season renovated the former Hotel Saville in South Yarra - an octagonal, eight floor brick building.

 Co-creator Julian Cress said that this season of The Block will have no tradies and only passionate do-it-yourself couples, in other seasons of The Block, at least one person in each team has a trade.
 The change comes in the new direction in the back-to-basics change to the season, he said viewers will relate more to the characters who are big on spirit but small on skills when the show returns later this year.

 The Blocktagon building is now listed in the international list of Octagonal Buildings & Structures.